Automated-Datavault-Schema-Evolution/DataLake/README.md

 docker compose up --build
 ```

 A `.env.docker` file must be present with the environment variables described below.
-For local development you can
-create an `.env` file instead.
+For local development you can create an `.env` file instead.
+Database credentials
+may also be supplied in `postgres/db.env`, which is loaded automatically if present.

 ### Environment Variables